DestinyW/cs110-final-project-spr18/README.md

-# Go, Fetch!
-## CS 110 Final Project
+## CS 110 Final Project- "Go, Fetch!" game
 ### Spring, 2018

-### This is the github repository for my final project in CS 110.
+This is the github repository for my final project in CS 110.
 Group members: Natalie Anselmi and Maggie Chen.